abasak24/SAGA-Bench/README.md

 An executable `frontEnd` will be created. `frontEnd` should be run with the following parameters. `./frontEnd --help` also provides this information.

 ```
--f : provides a location to an input graph file
+-f : provides a location to an input graph file in .csv format
 -b : batch size (500K is used in our paper evaluation)
 -d : whether the input graph is directed or undirected.
-0 = undirected; 1 = directed.
+0=undirected; 1=directed.
 -w : whether weights should be read from the input file.
-0 = don't read weights; 1 = read weights.
+0=don't read weights; 1=read weights.
 Weights are required only for SSSP and SSWP.
 -s : data structure to be used (see DATA STRUCTURE OPTIONS below).
 -a : algorithm to be run (see ALGORITHM OPTIONS below).
 -n : max number of nodes the data structure must be initialized with.